Optimal Transport Based Unsupervised Restoration Learning Exploiting Degradation Sparsity

-Fig. \ref{figure2} shows the PSNR of SOT versus the value of $\lambda$, which investigates the effect of the parameter $\lambda$.
 Fig. \ref{figure1} compares the visual quality of 4x super-resolution on a typical sample from the DIV2K dataset.
 It can be seen that the result of RCAN, which yields the highest PSNR, is closer to the ground-truth, but the reconstructed images appear to be blurred and the details are not clear enough.
 The proposed SOT method with the $\ell_{0.5}$ cost yields higher PSNR than RankSR and ESRGAN, while having comparable perception quality.